Salim Bouguermouh, MD, PhD | Global Clinical Scholars Research Training

 Dr. Bouguermouh recommends GCSRT for other people who want to accelerate their clinical research careers.

-“If you are considering attending GCSRT, think about your background, what you want to accomplish and what things you are missing,” he says.
+“If you are considering attending GCSRT, think about your background, what you want to accomplish, and what things you are missing,” he says.
 He also stresses that the program takes a real commitment.
 Even though much of the work is online, it is very time-intensive and requires dedication.
 But for those willing to work hard, he says that the rewards—in things like career advancements and opportunities—will certainly be well worth the effort.

 Learn more about the Global Clinical Scholars Research Training.